2020 Los Angeles Rams season: NFC Divisional Playoffs: at (1) Green Bay Packers

-The top-seeded Packers played mistake-free football and turned away the visiting Rams to advance to the NFC Championship game.
+The top-seeded Packers played mistake-free football and turned away the visiting Rams to advance to the NFC Championship game for the second consecutive year.
 Green Bay controlled the line of scrimmage in the first half and scored on every drive to build a 19-10 first half lead, mounting scoring drives of 12, 14, and 10 plays against the top-ranked Rams defense.
 Quarterback Aaron Rodgers threw a 1-yard touchdown pass to wide receiver Davante Adams in the second quarter, capping off a drive that was extended by an uncharacteristic 15-yard personal foul penalty on Aaron Donald, who had only one assist as he appeared limited due to a rib injury suffered a week earlier.
 Rodgers, who added a 1-yard TD run later in the period, finished the day with 296 passing yards and was not sacked.
 For the Rams, Jared Goff returned to the starting lineup and completed 21 of 27 passes for 174 yards and a touchdown pass to rookie wide receiver Van Jefferson from 4 yards out late in the second quarter to pull within 16-10.
 Running back Cam Akers continued a strong postseason push, rushing for 90 yards on 18 carries, including a 7-yard touchdown run out of a wildcat formation play in the third quarter.
 Akers scored on a two-point conversion play to keep the Rams within a touchdown, but the Packers sealed the win with a touchdown pass in the fourth quarter.
 Linebacker Troy Reeder had 13 tackles for the Rams defense, which gave up a season-high 484 yards in the loss.